awslabs/aws-sdk-android-samples/AmazonKinesisVideoDemoApp/README.md

 ## 1. Provision and setup

-Follow the prerequisites section to provision AWS resources required to run this sample, and assign the appropriate permissions to the IAM role: [https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-android.html](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-android.html)
+Follow the documentation to provision the AWS resources required to run this sample, and assign the appropriate permissions to the IAM role: [https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producersdk-android-prerequisites.html](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producersdk-android-prerequisites.html)

 * Amazon Cognito user pool
 * Amazon Cognito identity pool

 ## 2. Paste
-  * You will need all the information from the step above that you have :clipboard: and paste them into this file on your local copy of [awsconfiguration.json](src/main/res/raw/awsconfiguration.json).
+  * You will need all the information from the step above that you have obtained, and paste them into your local copy of [awsconfiguration.json](src/main/res/raw/awsconfiguration.json).
 Here's what it should look like when you're done:
 ```json
 {
   "Version": "1.0",